 Cadbury is Britain's most trusted chocolate and confectionery brand, according to a 2008 Reader's Digest survey, despite Cadbury-Schweppes being fined £1m last year for allowing the sale of salmonella-contaminated chocolates.

+Of the four brands, Galaxy achieved the best ratings for excellent value and strong image.
+Organic chocolate brand Green & Blacks led the field in understanding customer needs, reflecting consumers' increasing preference for organic confectionery.
+The online survey was conducted in 16 European countries and took place at the end of last year.
 In another European consumer survey, Euromonitor found that half of respondents thought organic food and drink was either important or very important.
 The organic finished product market is expected to grow by 32 per cent from 2006 - 2011, according to the company.

 In May 2008, ADM Cocoa introduced new procedures in its UK cocoa facilities enabling it to supply a new range of certified organic chocolate to its food industry customers.